Elastic Compute Cloud (EC2)

 -v /var/run/libvirt/libvirt-sock:/var/run/libvirt/libvirt-sock

 The Libvirt VM manager currently does not have full support for persistence.
-Underlying virtual machines and volumes are not persisted, instead only their mock respresentations are.
+Underlying virtual machines and volumes are not persisted, only their mock respresentations are.

 AMIs